tbz-pariv/tbzuploader/README.rst

 Then you tell the customer to use `tbzuploader`.
 It is a simple command line tool which works everywhere (linux, windows, mac ...)

-If the data of the customer is valid, all the data gets imported.
+If the data of the customer is valid, the data gets imported.

 If the data of the customer is not valid, the issue stays where it belongs: on the sending side, the client.